-Dear Colleagues:
+Dear Colleagues,

-Choosing a postsecondary institution is a major decision for students and their families.
-Along with academic, financial and geographic considerations, the issue of campus safety is a vital concern.
-I am pleased to introduce Miami Dade College's 2019 Annual Security Report for the 2019 calendar year.
+Choosing a college or university is a major decision for students and their families.
+Along with academic, financial, and geographic considerations, the issue of campus safety is a vital concern.
+I am pleased to introduce the Miami Dade College (MDC) 2020 Annual Security Report for the 2019 calendar year.